gpac/mp4box.js/README.md

 ```

 ####onMoovStart()####
-The `onMoovStart` callback is called when the the 'moov' box is starting to be parsed, i.e. when the metadata about the file is parsed.
+The `onMoovStart` callback is called when the 'moov' box is starting to be parsed, i.e. when the metadata about the file is parsed.
 Depending on the download speed, it may take a while to download the whole 'moov' box.
 The end of parsing is signaled by the `onReady` callback.

 ```javascript
 mp4box.onMoovStart = function (info) {